 The California Workers' Compensation Experience Rating Plan—1995 (Experience Rating Plan) permits the use of California payroll and loss data developed while an employer was legally self-insured to be used to compute an experience modification.
 The California operations that developed the data must be covered by a workers' compensation insurance policy for the period during which the experience modification will be in effect and the WCIRB must be in receipt of the policy.
 The self-insured data is subject to all rules of the Experience Rating Plan and the California Workers' Compensation Uniform Statistical Reporting Plan—1995 (Uniform Statistical Reporting Plan).

-If the self-insured employer(s) underwent a change in ownership during the last five (5) years, the ownership change must be submitted through the Ownership Information Submission feature in WCIRB Connect.
+If the employer’s business underwent a change in ownership during the last five years, a notification of change in ownership and/or combinability of entities must be submitted to the WCIRB using the Ownership Information Submission feature in WCIRB Connect.
 See the Ownership Changes section of the website for more information.

 Requesting insurers are strongly encouraged to submit the self-insured payroll and loss data electronically in a WCSTAT format consistent with that used to submit unit statistical data on insured policies; otherwise, beginning with requests received January 1, 2018, a $500 processing fee will be charged for each request.

 The self-insured data is subject to the same validation that applies to all unit statistical report data submitted in accordance with the rules set forth in Part 4, Unit Statistical Reporting Requirements, of the Uniform Statistical Reporting Plan.
 Self-insured data determined to be acceptable is eligible for use in experience rating.